tochman/the_blue_print/chapters/03-state-and-props.md

 - Create a music practice tracker with these components: a piece selector, a practice timer, and a session history.
 The piece selector should communicate the selected piece to other components, the timer should be able to start/stop/reset based on external actions, and the session history should update when practice sessions are completed.
 - Experiment with different approaches to component communication: direct prop passing, lifting state up, and using callback functions.
 Consider where each approach works best and what the trade-offs are.

 The goal is to understand how different architectural decisions affect the complexity and maintainability of component relationships.
-There's no single "correct" solution—focus on understanding the implications of your design choices.
+There's no single "correct" solution.
+Focus on understanding the implications of your design choices.